 Also, the meat should pull apart fairly easily with a fork when it is ready, but don’t cook it so long that it dries out or disintegrates.

-If the meat is mushy or doesn’t maintain threads or strings of meat and just falls apart into particles instead, it’s been overcooked.
+If the meat is mushy or doesn’t maintain threads or strings and just falls apart into particles instead, it’s been overcooked.
 You can still try to eat it, but it might not taste as good.

 You can serve this great recipe for authentic pork carnitas with Mexican food.
 This pork carnitas recipe, whether you’ve used pork tenderloin, pork loin, butt, or another cut, is best served with a dollop of sour cream and a squeeze of lime juice, alongside Mexican slaw, pinched between a flour tortilla, and certainly with fresh cilantro, thank you so much!
 Twist this absolutely delicious food into burrito bowls, add Spanish rice, refried beans, or any delicious side (including Mexican coca cola) to bring the whole family together — they’ll certainly give you 5 stars.

 Let us know in the comments below if you made this recipe and how it turned out!
 Or do you have another family carnitas recipe you’d like to share?
 We’d love to hear from you!

 Here are more of our favorite, 5 stars in-house tested pork recipes like pork loin roast, and pork ribs for another pork recipe focussed, delicious meal: